Print

 Financial help available to make prescription drugs more accessible for more Ontarians

 Prescription affordability consistently emerges as a major barrier in our work.
 Many patients report making difficult choices between filling their medications and paying rent or other essential expenses.
-Provincial drug programs and benefits exist, but they are not always easy to navigate.
+Provincial drug programs and benefits exist, but are not always easy to navigate.

 What difference can a financial intervention, with support, make on someone’s health?